 Helipad / Residential Sound Reduction Program (RSRP)

 UCSF has developed a Residential Sound Reduction Program in consultation with the community to address the potential impact of helicopter noise from the proposed helipad.
-UCSF hosted community meetings Wednesday, November 19, and Thursday, December 11, 2008 to solicit community feedback on the draft RSRP.
+UCSF hosted community meetings on November 19, 2008 and December 11, 2008 to solicit community feedback on the draft RSRP.
 Meeting announcements were emailed to a neighborhood listserv of over 450 people, including key neighborhood organizations, and two postcard notices were sent to 260 nearby residences (owners and tenants) and 34 absentee owners.
 UCSF revised the program in response to this feedback.
 For more information about the Helipad, the RSRP and upcoming meetings, please click here.

 At UCSF Medical Center we believe tomorrow’s medicine requires an investment in innovation today.
 That’s why we are building three breakthrough hospitals at San Francisco’s Mission Bay:

 - UCSF Benioff Children’s Hospital at Mission Bay, built from the ground up with care and compassion in mind

 - UCSF Betty Irene Moore Women’s Hospital, offering women comprehensive services tailored to their unique needs